What Is Virtualization for Embedded Systems?

 How Virtualization for Embedded Systems Works

-Both virtualization types operate by running a VM on top of a hypervisor.
-This manages the VMs, spinning them up when requested, running them, monitoring them, shutting them down, and handling the interface between the VMs and the underlying hardware.
+A hypervisor manages the virtual machines, spinning them up when requested, running them, monitoring them, shutting them down and handling the interface between the VMs and the underlying hardware.
 It also logically separates the VMs to provide resiliency and security.
+The term 'hypervisor host' (or sometimes abbreviated to 'host') refers to supporting software running in parallel with the virtual machines that provide services for the guests.
+Host software is important as it runs the sharing frameworks needed for multiple guests to coordinate their access to hardware and system services.

 The VM emulates a hardware platform, enabling the installation of a guest operating system compatible with the emulated hardware.
 Applications can then be executed on this guest operating system.

 The applications can function as if the guest operating system is running on physical hardware.
-VMS can exchange information between themselves (with the hypervisor managing the sharing of hardware resources), but they usually run in separate spaces.
+VMs can exchange information between themselves (with the hypervisor managing the sharing of hardware resources), but they usually run within separate spaces.

 The structure of virtualization is fundamentally similar when used in data centers or embedded systems.
 Whereas data centers will run one of a small number of different hardware platforms and operating systems, embedded system SoCs and operating systems can be much more varied.

-The general benefits of virtualization equally apply in automotive: reduced hardware complexity and cost, alongside bulletproof security and reliability provided by VM isolation.
+The general benefits of virtualization equally apply in automotive: reduced hardware complexity and cost, alongside high security and reliability provided by VM isolation.
 The ability to run disparate environments on the same hardware is also advantageous.
+For example, the QNX® Hypervisor provides isolation and protection in the hypervisor host, which can reduce or remove the need for additional virtual machines.
+Virtual machines come at a cost: boot time, memory, CPU overhead, safety certification demands.
+So the ability to run software alongside a smaller set of VMs in a safety-certified hypervisor host environment can be beneficial.

 Virtual Machines Vs. Containers for Embedded Systems